FabianSchoenberger/cloud-computing/README.md

    - `GCP_PROJECT_ID`: The Google Cloud project ID.
    - `GCP_SA_KEY`: A JSON key for a Google Cloud Service Account with permissions for Kubernetes Engine.

+## Accessing the Web Application
+In our case it is possible to access the application via http://f-lou.com.\
+Alternatively, the frontend-service can be accessed via the external IP address of the load balancer.